LSD Overdose Signs, Symptoms, Risk Factors, Prevention, and Treatment

 When someone seeks help for an adverse experience with LSD, immediate medical intervention is important.
 However, treatment shouldn’t stop there with someone who regularly abuses LSD and experiences these types of serious side effects—they may benefit from more extended treatment programs.
-Additionally, very often those who abuse LSD abuse other substances as well, which not only complicates the predictability of overdose, but further signals the need for comprehensive substance abuse treatment.
+Additionally, very often, those who abuse LSD abuse other substances as well, which not only complicates the predictability of overdose, but also further signals the need for comprehensive substance abuse treatment.

 Drug abuse treatment is the best way for a person to stop putting themselves at risk of the dangerous outcomes of LSD abuse.
 After someone experiences a bad trip, they may be more willing to seek treatment, since the extremely frightening experience can serve as a wake-up call.

-Outpatient treatment programs are also a viable option for someone abusing LSD.
+Outpatient treatment programs are also a viable option for people abusing LSD.
 Depending on the evaluating clinician’s assessment, a person may attend treatment anywhere from 2-4 hours a day, 2 days a week, to 4-8 hours per day, 5 or 6 days per week.
 Patients continue to live at home while attending outpatient treatment at some point during the day, allowing them to tend to responsibilities with children, work, or school at the same time.

 Motivational interviewing is an approach that helps people find internal motivation for positive change.
 This modality tends to be more effective in getting people to engage in treatment and stay in it.

-The purpose of addiction treatment is to help people with addictions to stop using drugs, enhance their coping skills, and help them avoid relapse, as well as work on the underlying issues which started the drug abuse in the first place.6
+The purpose of addiction treatment is to help people with addictions stop using drugs, enhance their coping skills, and help them avoid relapse, as well as to work on the underlying issues which started the drug abuse in the first place.6

 American Addiction Centers (AAC) is a leading treatment provider and has trusted rehab programs across the country.
 If you or someone you love has a problem with LSD or has overdosed, please call us free today at to learn about treatment options.